-With the sun shining though, it wasn’t easy to get a clear look so I just assumed that it either wouldn’t be decent or that the good stuff would be too deep or too far from shore to get a good look at.
+With the sun shining through, it wasn’t easy to get a clear look so I just assumed that it either wouldn’t be decent or that the good stuff would be too deep or too far from shore to get a good look at.
 Boy was I wrong.

 About Red Beach

 You may also see it referred to as Pink Beach and Pantai Merah.
-This beach gets it’s names from the red coral that breaks off and washes ashore leaving a beautiful pink hue to the sand.
-It really stands out against the turquoise colored water and dramatic landscapes behind it.
+This beach gets its names from the red coral that breaks off and washes ashore leaving a beautiful pink hue to the sand.
+It really stands out against the turquoise-colored water and dramatic landscapes behind it.

 When you approach the beach from the water it is easy to see the bottom but it doesn’t really tell you about the amazing things that are below you.
-Even from that vantage point you can see that it is a clean, beautiful and unique place in this World.
+Even from that vantage point, you can see that it is a clean, beautiful and unique place in this World.

 In my opinion, one of the most pristine beaches I have ever visited in terms of raw nature.